CARTAvis/manual_source/source/introduction.rst

 The mission of CARTA
 --------------------
 CARTA is the *Cube Analysis and Rendering Tool for Astronomy*, a new image visualization and analysis tool designed for the ALMA, the JVLA, and the radio telescopes of the future such as the SKA.
-As the image quality improves drastically with modern telecscopes in recent years, classic image viewers face performance issues which degrade user experience significantly.
-The mission of CARTA is to resolve this and provide usability and scalability for the next few decades by using modern web technology and parallelization.
+As the image size increases drastically with modern telecscopes in recent years, contemporary image viewers face performance issues which degrade user experience significantly.
+The mission of CARTA is to resolve this and provide usability and scalability for the future by utilizing modern web technologies and computing parallelization.

 Client-Server architecture
 --------------------------